TUBS-ISF/NaviSPL/README.md

   * install DarwinSPL from its update site: https://www.isf.cs.tu-bs.de/data/darwinspl/update/
     * please make sure to install the "*DarwinSPL Variant Generation Plugin for DeltaJava Delta Modules*"!

 **IMPORTANT NOTE**: DeltaJava is known to be compatible only with Java versions up to Java 1.8!
-Using a newer version and changing the compilation mode to 1.8 does not help, it requires to install the JDK 1.8 and configure Eclipse accordingly!
-Additionally, DeltaJava only works with Eclipse up to version 2020-12 (Find instructions on how to do so on the [DeltaJava homepage](https://deltajava.org/#installation_prepacked) under "Legacy Warning")
+Using a newer version and changing the compilation mode to 1.8 does not help, it requires to install the JDK 1.8 and configure Eclipse accordingly.
+Additionally, DeltaJava is only compatible with Eclipse versions up to version 2020-12 (find detailed information and instructions on the [DeltaJava homepage](https://deltajava.org/#installation_prepacked))

 ## Content
 * Tutorial : Slides and accompanying material we used in a 2-days introductory workshop with the project participants